Healthcare Organization Design: An Analysis

 As you would expect, this is extremely complicated to act upon, with a huge range of stakeholders owning different parts of the continuums – or value streams.
 The amount of fragmentation in any healthcare system is staggering.
 And this complication adds to the reasons why we haven’t seen a huge improvement in the circumstances outlined above.
 However, many methods have been experimented with over the last three decades, influenced by agencies such as the Institution for Healthcare Improvement (IHI) based in the USA; who also offer support to programmes elsewhere in the world.
 In the UK, the Health Foundation and in Scotland, Health Care Improvement.
 The UK-based organisations have been influenced by the work of the IHI and many have been trained in their programmes.

 These ‘institutions’ have modern quality improvement thinking at their heart – influenced by the work of W. Edwards Deming (1900 – 1993).
-At OTM, collaborative approaches to organisation design are central to the methodology and core to its success.
+At OTM, collaborative approaches to organization design are central to the methodology and core to its success.
 The IHI has and is promoting collaborative approaches to tackling and improving expensive disease processes and corresponding care provision through to trying to tackle the root causes of ill health – as outlined above.
-If we can prevent some people becoming ill in the first place, then this has to be the most ethical if not cost-effective approach we should invest in.
+If we can prevent some people from becoming ill in the first place, then this has to be the most ethical if not cost-effective approach we should invest in.
 But the challenge becomes: how do we continue to be able to afford the best healthcare whilst investing in preventing disease and thereby reducing demand over time?

 These programmes have promoted the concept of ‘Collaboratives’ focused on identifying and implementing comprehensive care redesigns that serve the needs of the most complex, high-risk and costly patients.